Fairness and Bias in Multimodal AI: A Survey: Discussion

 \subsubsection{Curate over Crawl}

-One important method to address bias in datasets will be to \textit{curate over crawl}.
-This is especially so because web crawling has been the popular approach to getting internet data in the shortest possible time \cite{birhane2021multimodal}.
+One important method to address bias in datasets will be to \textit{curate} rather than crawl.
+This is especially so because web crawling has been the popular approach to getting Internet data in the shortest possible time \cite{birhane2021multimodal}.
 The assumption of \textit{scale beats noise} is the rationale for this approach by some researchers \cite{jia2021scaling}.
 Unfortunately, this misconception about scaling does not only scale the quality part of the dataset but the noise along with it, no matter how small, as shown by \citet{birhane2024into} when they observed 12\% increase in hate content due to scaling.
-Clearly, despite the advantage of curation, one hurdle to overcome with the \textit{curate over crawl} approach will be the issue of scaling.
+On the other hand, clearly, despite the advantage of curation, one hurdle to overcome with the \textit{curate over crawl} approach will be the issue of scaling.

+In addition, for better quality data collection, researchers like \citet{jo2020lessons} advocate that \acrshort{ai} practitioners should build on the practices of those in the field of archives and libraries and have a public mission statement to guide their data collection practice \cite{weinberg2022rethinking}.
+Furthermore, \citet{gebru2021datasheets} encourage, through `datasheets for datasets', standardized processes for documenting important aspects of the dataset creation, including motivation, composition, funding, collection and use cases, with the potential to mitigate unwanted biases, though this approach has its limitations because individuals included or affected by the datasets are not necessarily empowered to influence them \cite{weinberg2022rethinking}.